Steven Kwan Player Props: Guardians vs. Rangers

 Rangers Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Rangers pitching staff ranks 26th in MLB.
+- The pitching staff for the Rangers has a collective 8.1 K/9, the fourth-worst in MLB.

-- The Rangers have the 11th-ranked team ERA among all MLB pitching staffs (4.02).
+- The Rangers have the 11th-ranked team ERA across all league pitching staffs (3.98).

-- Rangers pitchers combine to surrender 100 total home runs at a clip of 1.1 per game (to rank 11th in baseball).
+- Rangers pitchers combine to allow 100 home runs (1.1 per game), the 10th-fewest in the league.

-- In his last appearance on Saturday against the Washington Nationals, the lefty threw three innings, giving up seven earned runs while surrendering eight hits.
+- In his last time out on Monday, July 3, the lefty went 1 1/3 innings against the Houston Astros, giving up six earned runs while surrendering six hits.

+- In 17 games this season, the 32-year-old has a 4.81 ERA and 5.9 strikeouts per nine innings, while giving up a batting average of .287 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.